 Please pay careful attention to the Materials Covered and Exemptions for each state!
 States may define the same term (such as "regulated metal") to cover entirely different types of metals or transactions and give varied exemptions for particular materials and entities.
 ISRI has attempted to present the definitions and materials covered as clearly as possible; unfortunately, this means that we've occasionally had to edit the definitions from how they are presented in the state law.

-You can also download a Compilation of ISRI's State Metal Theft Law Summaries (last updated September 30, 2014); please note that this is an 8 MB PDF and may take some time to download.
+You can also download a Compilation of ISRI's State Metal Theft Law Summaries (last updated August 18, 2017 with amendments in AZ, DE, KS, KY, LA, MD, OK, PA, TN, and TX, and an update for Hawaii); please note that this is a 9 MB PDF and may take some time to download.